TheAlternativeZurich/HackingSessionSheet/solutions/1-remote.md

 ### Exercise 1

 a) `ssh username@supercomputer`
-b) `mkdir $yourName`
+b) `mkdir $yourName` (you do not need to type the $ simply use your nethz name)
 c) Hit `Ctrl+D`.
 d) `scp supercoolNumericalSimulation.c username@supercomputer:$yourname/`
-e) Run the ssh command again, compile it as you already know from other exercises.
+e) Run the ssh command again, navigate to your directory, and compile with: `gcc supercoolNumericalSimulation.c` this gives you a file called a.out
-f) Running you should also know how.
+f) Running: `./a.out`.
+In case you get an error saying th file is not executable make it executable with `chmod -x a.out`.
 Now you should see an output file.
 g) `Ctrl+D`, navigate to your remoteExercise directory, `scp username@supercomputer:$yourName/result.txt .`

 ### Exercise 2